Roland Hobart: Other projects

 In the summer of 1973, Hobart's silk screen prints were displayed at the L.S.
 Ayres & Company Auditorium in downtown Indianapolis as part of a two-artist show.
 The prints displayed were created using his own unique silk screening process which entails using the squeegee like a paint brush to apply texture to the print.

 In 1975, Hobart created a mural for the Great Hall of the Phi Kapp Psi fraternity on the campus of Wabash College.
 That same year he also served as the Visual Artist-in-Residence for the Indiana Boys' School to produce murals on the interior of the building with a grant from the Indiana Arts Commission and provide instructions in silk screen printing to allow the boys to create their own T-shirt designs.
 Hobart continued helping youth in Indianapolis create murals as part of the Urban Walls through 1976.

 From 1976 to 1977 he taught at the Herron School for Art and Design as an adjunct professor.

 In 1979, Hobart created two graphics of President Jimmy Carter, one sweating and one shivering.
 The graphics were made into thermostats: if the temperature on the thermostat rose above 78 degrees, Carter would begin to sweat, below 65 he would shiver.
 The thermostats were meant to encourage citizens to stay in the temperature regulations during the natural gas crisis of the late 1970s.

 Hobart created the logo for the Indiana General Assembly in the 1970s, a design that is still in use today.

 Bloomington

 Hobart moved to Bloomington, Indiana, in the 1980s, where he continued his artistic career and began consulting for a variety of corporations, including Dynamesh, a company that supplies high quality mesh, screens, and screen printing supplies.
+Hobart also had a BMX freestyle team called Currents Designs.
+It included Wes Dausch and Dan Duncan from Bloomington and Jason Deckard from Ellettsville.
+Hobart also designed the Bloomington Indiana fish logo that can be seen on the roof the old courthouse on the square.